SomeRanDev/Haxe-MagicArrayTools/README.md

 final obj = new ConflictTester();

 // This generates a for-loop.
+obj.map(i -> i);

-// Unable to call "map" function on Iterable... obj.map(i -> i);
+// Unable to call "map" function on this

-// ... unless auto for-loops are disabled.
+// Iterable unless auto for-loops are disabled.
 @disableAutoForLoop {
     obj.map(i -> i);                // 1234
     obj.map(i -> i).buildForLoop(); // [0, 1, 2, 3, 4]